Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Proof of Theorem

 This coupling between $\P_\nu$ and $\Fcal(\nu)$ provides a coupling between $\P_\nu$ and $\P_{\nu + \tilde \nu}$ as follows: first, one considers the forest $\Fcal(\nu)$ used to construct $X$ under $\P_\nu$.
 Then, one adds $M(\tilde \nu)$ independent trees to this forest, say $(\tilde \Tree_{(k)}, k = 1, \ldots, M(\tilde \nu))$, such that if $\tilde \nu = \sum_p \tilde \varsigma_p \delta_p$ then exactly $\tilde \varsigma_a$ of these trees are distributed according to $\Tcal_a$.
 We thus get a larger forest, say $\tilde \Fcal = \Fcal(\nu) \cup \{ \tilde \Tree_{(k)}, k = 1, \ldots, M(\tilde \nu) \}$, and by exploring this forest with successive iterations of $\Phi$ we get a new process $\tilde X$ on the same probability space that $X$.
 By construction and thanks to Theorem~\ref{thm:coupling}, this process is a version of $X$ under $\P_{\nu + \tilde \nu}$.

 Note moreover that, as mentioned previously, we are only interested in $X$ before time $D_0$.
 In particular, we can truncate the trees $\Tree_{(k)}$ and $\tilde \Tree_{(k)}$ by removing all the nodes that have a label $\leq 0$.
-It is thus convenient to consider the operator $B_0: \T \to \T$ that removes all the nodes of a tree $\tree \in \T$ with label $\leq 0$.
+It is thus convenient to consider the operator $B_0: \T \to \T$ that removes all the nodes of a tree $\tree \in \T$ with label $\leq 0$, as well as their descendants.

 If $\tilde \epsilon^k$, $\tilde g^1$, $\tilde m^k$ and $\tilde D_0$ are the quantities associated to $\tilde X$ in the same way that $\epsilon^k$, $g^1$, $m^k$ and $D_0$ are associated to $X$, then using the definition of $B^n_q$ we have